Reporting year 2024

 Content

-Number of serious incident notifications for each financial year, broken down by the following:
+Number of serious incident notifications for each reporting year, by:

 • nature of notification;